10/30/2024

 Todd Thomas

 Okay, that's helpful.
 And then I just wanted to ask about the hurricanes.
-Just given the comments that you made, I realize it's early and you're still sorting through what's happened and the aftermath a little bit.
-Can you just talk about the uptick in rental activity that you mentioned that you're seeing in some of the impacted areas and how that plays out with the pause in ECRIs in some of these markets or states given the state of emergencies?
-Perhaps you can share some occupancy statistics to help provide some color around some of the changes in rental activity that you're seeing in some of those impacted MSAs.
+Just given the comments that you made, I realize it's early and you're still sort of sorting through what's happened and sort of the aftermath a little bit.
+Can you just talk about the uptick in rental activity? that you mentioned that you're seeing in some of the impacted areas and sort of how that plays out with, you know, the pause in ECRIs in some of these markets or states given the state of emergencies.
+And perhaps you can, you know, share some occupancy statistics, you know, to help provide some color around some of the changes, you know, in rental activity that you're seeing in some of those impacted MSAs.

 speaker